Creating KML Folders Through KML IDs

 ACParent.png

-The last thing to point out here is the kml_document.
-Normally the kml_document would be set to the fme_basename (the source data file name) by default when reading from a dataset.
 However, when using a Creator, we need to set the kml_document.
-It’s really important here that we set all of our subsequent AttributeCreators to the same kml_document name if we want to write it out into the same KML file.
+It’s crucial here that we set all our subsequent AttributeCreators to the same kml_document name if we want to write them out into the same KML file.
 The name of the kml_document must also be the same name as the file that you are writing out.
 Folders and data tagged with a different document name than the file name will not be written out into that file.

 Note for advanced users: This means that by controlling what you name your kml_document, you can write out different KML files using the same workspace.
 For example, if I want an offshoot KML file called potatoes, I would name the kml_document ‘potatoes’ in the AttributeCreator, and I would get an empty folder called potatoes.kml in addition to what I’m writing out in my workspace.
-Just be sure that your data is also being written to the desired folder and kml_document name.
+Just be sure that your data is also being written to the desired folder and the kml_document name.

 3. Create Children Folders of the TrainRoute Parent